 Getting your head in the clouds!

-Watching the clouds float around in the sky are one of my favourite touring past times when out on a bicycle touring adventure.
+Watching the clouds float around in the sky is one of my favourite touring pastimes when out on a bicycle touring adventure.
 It seems that my attraction to clouds only grows after every bicycle touring adventure and it’s not really hard to understand why.

 I find that when I am out on the open road I have plenty of time to really drink in my surroundings.
 Often a very prominent and important part of that is the sky.